PandasThumb/pandasthumb.github.io/_posts/2024/2024-12-19-dembskiewert1.md

 An hour-long video presentation of his argument will be found [here](https://foclonline.org/talk/how-confident-can-we-be-genetic-information-required-intelligent-programmer).

-Durston's calculation involves doing an alignment of all protein sequences that carry out a particular function, showing that
+Durston's calculation for Ubiquitin  alignments is described in his paper, which will be found <a href="https://tbiomed.biomedcentral.com/articles/10.1186/1742-4682-4-47">here</a>.
+It involves doing an alignment of all protein sequences that carry out a particular function, showing that

 > Applying that method to a multiple sequence alignment consisting of 30,176 sequences for the second PDZ domain (5) reveals that this protein domain requires at least 140 bits of functional information.
 To understand how significant that is, the probability that natural processes could generate that level of functional information is 1 chance in 10 with 41 zeros after it.